seanpatton1/rock-paper-scissors/README.md

 ### Typography

-I have selected Josefin Sans for the entirety of the website.
-On the game page, the font styling varies, with bolder fonts used for the score area.
-The same bold styling is applied to the game buttons and the game rules in the footer.
-I have chosen this font as I felt it went well within a game but also easily legible.
-I chose this over others to ensure it was easier for as many people as possible.
+I've opted for Josefin Sans as the universal font across the entire website.
+However, on the game page, there's a variation in font styling, particularly with the implementation of bolder fonts for the score section, game buttons, and game rules in the footer.
+I selected this font because it blends well with the gaming theme while maintaining readability.
+This choice was made to enhance accessibility for a broader audience.

 ![Josefin Sans - lowercase](assets/readme-files/lowercacse.png)  ![Josefin Sans - UPPERCASE](assets/readme-files/uppercase.png)

 ### Basic Design

 I've sketched out the design on paper, iterating through multiple versions before settling on the current live project.
 The emphasis was on making sure everything remains visible to the user, with particular attention given to optimizing the layout for mobile viewing to accommodate how users hold their phones.
-The below images show the orginal design with the old button placement before optimizing the layout
+The images below display the original design featuring the previous button placement, prior to optimizing the layout.

 ![Desktop-image](assets/readme-files/Sketch-one.png)